Leonardo-Boss/suckless-site/st.suckless.org/patches/visualbell/index.md

 ==========

-This page contains two unrelated implementations of visual bell which are not compatible with eachother.
+This page contains two unrelated implementations of visual bell which are not compatible with each other.
 If you have one of them applied, remove it before trying the other.

 # === Visual bell 1 ===